RC416/Julia-BLP/README.md

 # Julia-BLP
- Implementing the BLP method for random effects choice model using Julia.
+ Implementing the BLP method using Julia.